Visual hierarchy

 A representation of hierarchical feature extraction and combination in the visual system.

-Visual hierarchy, according to Gestalt psychology, is a pattern in the visual field wherein some elements tend to "stand out," or attract attention, more strongly than other elements, suggesting a hierarchy of importance.
-While it may occur naturally in any visual field, the term is most commonly used in design (especially graphic design and cartography), where elements are intentionally designed to make some look more important than others.
+Visual hierarchy, in Gestalt psychology, describes how particular elements in a visual field stand out more than others in a pattern, creating a perceived order of importance.
+Although it can occur naturally, the term is most often used in design—especially graphic design and cartography—where elements are arranged to appear more important than others.
 This order is created by the visual contrast between forms in a field of perception.
 Objects with highest contrast to their surroundings are recognized first by the human mind.

 Evidence

 There is some scientific evidence for visual hierarchy using eye tracking.
 For example, one study found that when people agree that a graphic design is good, they exhibit more similar eye movements; measured by the Fréchet distance.

 Theory

 The concept of visual hierarchy is based in Gestalt psychological theory, an early 20th-century German theory that proposes that the human brain has innate organizing tendencies that “structure individual elements, shapes or forms into a coherent, organized whole,” especially when processing visual information.
-The German word Gestalt translates into “form,” “pattern,” or “shape” in English.
+The German word Gestalt translates to “form,” “pattern,” or “shape” in English.
 When an element in a visual field disconnects from the ‘whole’ created by the brain's perceptual organization, it “stands out” to the viewer.
 The shapes that disconnect most severely from their surroundings stand out the most.
 This is commonly encapsulated as the Von Restorff effect, which states that isolation attracts attention.